Suddenly everyone started talking about .NET Core 3.0. What’s really going on?

 Is it something brand new or just the maturation of features spawned out of the previous versions?

-To understand, how .NET core 3 came into existence, let’s first walk through the history of .NET Core.
+To understand, how .NET Core 3 came into existence, let’s first walk through the history of .NET Core Development

-The first version of .NET, .NET core 1.0 released in 2016 with an aim to develop open-source and cross-platform (Windows OS, Mac OS & Linux) support.
+The first .NET Core 1.0 released in 2016 with an aim to develop open-source and cross-platform (Windows OS, Mac OS & Linux) support.

 It can be even used to develop cloud & IoT applications and also supports Docker containers, Razor pages, C#, visual basic and F# languages.

-Everything can be done from the command line without the need of IDE. .NET core 1.0 came up with the new versions of ASP.NET and Entity Framework (EF).
+Everything can be done from the command line without the need for IDE. .NET core 1.0 came up with the new versions of ASP.NET and Entity Framework (EF).

 The release is really focused on developing Windows desktop applications using Windows Presentation Foundation (WPF), Windows Forms and Entity Framework 6 (EF6).